Yaya Diallo: Biography

 Also in 1980, Diallo met Madame Dominique de Menil from Houston, Texas, who tasked him with a difficult mission.
 On June 20, 1981, he would play the appropriate rhythm or beats as a reward for ten people or organizations at The Rothko Chapel Rewards in Recognition of Commitment to Truth and Freedom.
 For example, for Las Madres de La Playa de Mayo, Buenos Aires, Argentina, he played the rhythm for people who had lost men, women, children.
-For Warren Robbins, son of Jewish immigrants from Ukraine, founder and director of the Museum of African Arts in Washington, D.C., who had accomplished a mission impossible, Yaya Diallo played a special music for brave people.
+For Warren Robbins, son of Jewish immigrants from Ukraine and founder and director of the Museum of African Arts in Washington, D.C., who had accomplished a mission impossible, Yaya Diallo played a special music for brave people.
 When the journalist Zwelakhe Sisulu's name was announced, Diallo played a beat for courage and motivation.

 Warren Robbins had been impressed by Yaya Diallo and, in December 1981, invited him for some events in Washington, D.C.
-Diallo met leaders of the Black community (today called African Americans), especially the group of African Heritage.
-He and Pascal Milogo performed an Evening of Balafon music at the Smithsonian Museum in Washington, DC, on December 27, 1981, sponsored by the National Museum of Art's African Art program.
-To meet Africans living in Washington, D.C. he did a Balafon concert at "The Baobab", a popular Malian restaurant.
+Diallo met leaders of the Black community, especially the group of African Heritage.
+He and Pascal Milogo performed an evening of balafon music at the Smithsonian Museum in Washington, D.C., on December 27, 1981, sponsored by the National Museum of African Art program.
+To meet Africans living in Washington, D.C., he did a balafon concert at "The Baobab", a popular Malian restaurant.

-He was also invited to speak on La Voix de l'Amerique, a radio show hosted by George Collinet, although, he did not speak with George Collinet who was on vacation.
+He was also invited to speak on La Voix de l'Amérique, a radio show hosted by George Collinet, although he did not speak with George Collinet, who was on vacation.
 Diallo's message was broadcast to 250 countries: "Young people, build your own country, there is no room for everybody in the USA.
 American youth should not be your role models."